STEMLab/InFactory/README.md

 ## License

-This project is under the LGPL License - see the [LICENSE](https://github.com/STEMLab/InFactory/blob/master/LICENSE)
+This project is under the MIT License - see the [LICENSE](https://github.com/STEMLab/InFactory/blob/master/LICENSE)

 ## More Information